There’s a narcissistic principle behind all social shares.

 Prompts for Self-Expression

-The kicker is that most brand updates are missing the point with this narcissistic principle.
+The kicker is that most brand updates are missing the point of this narcissistic principle.
 They use up all the oxygen, so there’s nothing left for anyone to add.

 Look at this tweet where I’ve replied: